 This message is used by the SOA to query the NPAC about an existing service provider.
 There are three different formats for this request:

 No parameter is specified – This is a query for all service provider information.
-The SpidQueryReply short_form will be returned (see SpidQueryReply for details) for all SPID objects.
+The SpidQueryReply will be returned (see SpidQueryReply for details) for all SPID objects.

 The sp_id parameter is specified – This is a query for a specific service provider.
-If this sp_id parameter matches the SPID issuing the query, the SpidQueryReply long_form is returned (see SpidQueryReply for details).
-Otherwise, the SpidQueryReply short_form is returned for the specified SPID object.
+The SpidQueryReply is returned for the specified SPID object.
 See the section 5.1 (“Message Structure”) for details on how the NPAC determines which spid is issuing the query.

 The query_expression is specified – This is a query that can return multiple SPID records.
-Regardless of which objects match the criteria, the SpidQueryReply short_form is returned (see SpidQueryReply for details) for the service provider objects that match the query_expression criteria.
+The SpidQueryReply is returned (see SpidQueryReply for details) for the service provider objects that match the query_expression criteria.

 The asynchronous reply to this message is a SpidQueryReply message.